xXHunterRaiXx/countries-api-project-may-2025/version-2/README.md

 ### Project Setup: Copy your files over
 1. Copy all of the files inside of your `version-1` folder
 2. Paste all of the files into your `version-2` folder
 3. Push your code to Github!
-You will use your `version-1` project as the starting point for your `version-2`.
+You will use your `version-1` code as the starting point for your `version-2`.

 ### Pseudo-code: Review your code
 1. Review your code so far.
 Review each component's purpose and its code.
 Consider where you will be storing the 3 pieces of data (form, saved countries, and view count).